Carolyn Jarvis, an educator currently working in Barre, bas been hired for the position after an extensive search.

 "I will have the ability to be able to really impact all the students individually and their families," she said.

 This is not Jarvis' first time teaching in a small school.
 When she first started her career in education, she worked in a small school where she served as the behavioral specialist, as well as teaching small group math and other subjects to all grade levels.
 Her education was focused on elementary education, but Jarvis also has special education credentials and her administrative endorsement.
 She moved from a special educator working with fifth through eighth grades to an assistant principal role.
-She said she won't miss being in a classroom as a teacher when moving into the roll of principal, because she will still have that opportunity.

 "I will have a broader base of opportunity to be with the teachers and the students," she said.

 Jarvis will be replacing the present principal, Helen Richards-Peelle, who will be leaving at the end of the current school year.
 Her contract was not renewed by the Union District #23 school board last February.